storj/storj/docs/blueprints/geofencing.md

 `BeginObject` call already checks the existence of the bucket.
 It can be improved to get the metadata from the bucket instead of just checking the existence...

-**Repair**
+**Segment repair**

-It also requires the information of the placement as new nodes may be allocated during the recovery process.
-The segment loop in the recovery process selects segments to check the right amount of replicas.
+It also requires the information of the placement as new nodes may be allocated during the segment repair process.
+The segment loop in the repair process selects segments to check the right amount of replicas.
 This can be extended by adding the placement constraints to the segments table as well.
 This means that the placement information should be persisted during the `BeginSegment` call.

  **Graceful exit**